octo-technology/OpenTezos/docs/formal-verification/general.md

 ### Formal verification benefits

-There is a real benefit to be able to prove the behavior of a smart contract, (i.e. to verify that a smart contract comply to some specifications).
+There is a real benefit to be able to prove the behavior of a smart contract, (i.e. to verify that a smart contract complies to some specifications).

 Generally speaking, smart contracts have specific characteristics making them more bound to be verified than other common programs:
 - Due to the blockchain context, a smart contract is not intended to be modified (hard to modify once deployed), and thus can be proven once and for all.